awsdocs/aws-step-functions-developer-guide/doc_source/connect-to-resource.md

 When it's complete, the external service calls [https://docs.aws.amazon.com/step-functions/latest/apireference/API_SendTaskSuccess.html](https://docs.aws.amazon.com/step-functions/latest/apireference/API_SendTaskSuccess.html) or [https://docs.aws.amazon.com/step-functions/latest/apireference/API_SendTaskFailure.html](https://docs.aws.amazon.com/step-functions/latest/apireference/API_SendTaskFailure.html) with the `taskToken` included\.
 Only then does the workflow continue to the next state\.

 **Note**
-To avoid waiting indefinitely if a process fails to send the task token along with `SendTaskSucess` or `SendTaskFailure`, see [Configure a Heartbeat Timeout for a Waiting Task](#wait-token-hearbeat)\.
+To avoid waiting indefinitely if a process fails to send the task token along with `SendTaskSuccess` or `SendTaskFailure`, see [Configure a Heartbeat Timeout for a Waiting Task](#wait-token-hearbeat)\.

 ### Get a Token from the Context Object<a name="wait-token-contextobject"></a>